Tenusia/landing-page/readme.md

 This is the "Landing page" assignment of the Odin Project.
-In this assignment I will set up a complete first website whilst using flexbox for the styling and layout.
+In this assignment I will set up a website and use flexbox for the styling and layout.